gdepeute/dae.notes/estaff.newco.md

   - Slide 20:
     - Why say "relatively" clean balance sheet, why not just say "clean"?
     - I'd put "new investors" ahead of employees and partners in the second bullet, after all that is the audience

+## NextEra VC firm that invested in USVP's fund